insaaniManav/tinkering-track/docs/projects/blinky.md

 ```python
     led.toggle()
 ```
 Inside the loop, we're telling the Pico to switch the LED on if it's off or off if it's on.
 It's like playing with a light switch – turning the light on and off.
+Here the led is an object , python has objects similar to how we have

 * Step 5: Sleeping (Waiting) for a Second